manahiyo831/RadioFieldAR/README.md

 ### ・OTG USB cable

-There are many kinds.
+There are many kinds of things.
 I have used this one.

 #### https://www.amazon.co.jp/gp/product/B08LH1K2HF